lindiatjuatja/lindiatjuatja.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
 Hi!
 I'm Lindia, a PhD student at CMU's [Language Technologies Institute](https://www.lti.cs.cmu.edu/) advised by [Graham Neubig](http://www.phontron.com/).
 I am also am a frequent visitor at NYU with [Tal Linzen](https://tallinzen.net).

-My current research interests mainly lie in **evaluation** and **interpretability**, often with a **linguistics** and **cognitive science** bend.
+My research largely centers around understanding how models of language learn structure in text (linguistic or otherwise), and how this may allow them to exhibit more complex behaviors.
+These interests manifest in work across **evaluation** and **interpretability**, often with a **linguistics** and **cognitive science** bend.
 I also work on NLP for understudied and endangered languages.
-My research largely centers around understanding how models of language learn structure in text (linguistic or otherwise), and how this may allow them to exhibit more complex behaviors.

 Before CMU, I did my undergrad at UT Austin, where I studied linguistics and computer engineering.
 During my time there, I worked extensively with [John Beavers](https://sites.google.com/a/utexas.edu/jbeavers/).
 I've also been fortunate enough to have great mentorship from many others, including the amazing [computational linguistics](https://sites.utexas.edu/compling/) faculty there.
 The summer before my senior year, I was an intern at CMU working with [Shruti Rijhwani](https://shrutirij.github.io/).